Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Preliminaries

-While directly modeling $p(x|y)$ is generally effective for classifying in-distribution samples, its utility for OOD detection can be limited, particularly when models are trained solely on ID data without exposure to OOD examples.
+While directly modeling $p(y|x)$ is generally effective for classifying ID samples in standard settings, discriminative approaches have been reported to be more sensitive under distribution shifts, such as in continual learning~\cite{generative_disc} or in the presence of spurious correlations~\cite{li2024generative}.
+Furthermore, their utility for OOD detection can be limited, particularly when methods are optimized solely on ID data without exposure to OOD examples.
 The softmax function forces a normalized probability distribution over the known classes, which can degrade OOD detection performance.
 For instance, an OOD sample that lies far from all class distributions may receive a high softmax probability if it is only slightly distant from a decision boundary.
-Conversely, an in-distribution sample situated near the boundary between multiple classes could receive a low maximum softmax probability, potentially leading to its misclassification as OOD.
+Conversely, an ID sample situated near the boundary between multiple classes could receive a low maximum softmax probability, potentially leading to its misclassification as OOD.
 In contrast, distance-based approaches, which rely on the class-conditional distribution $p(x|y)$, are by nature more robust in these scenarios.
 OOD samples that share few characteristics with any known class typically exhibit low likelihood under all class-conditional distributions $p(x|y)$, and can be reliably identified, regardless of their proximity to decision boundaries.

 Figure~\ref{fig:toy:softmax_failure} highlights the limitations of softmax-based OOD scoring in a controlled toy dataset.
 The challenge becomes more pronounced in the presence of spurious correlations, as shown in Figure~\ref{fig:toy:softmax_failure:sp}.
 In this scenario, a discriminative model, potentially biased by spurious features, may assign high confidence to an SP-OOD sample that shares these spurious cues with an ID class, while simultaneously assigning low confidence to a minority ID sample that lacks them.
 Motivated by these observations, we design a generative distance-based approach that is more robust to unknown spurious correlations.